 Give me a moment while I remove my rubber gloves and put away the bleach, and then I will review the BTS-33 Composting Toilet by Biolet.
-When I was looking for a composting toilet, I found many, many people who had this on their Pinterest wishlist but no one who had actually reviewed it after use.
+When I was looking for a composting toilet for our off-grid cabin, I found many, many people who had this on their Pinterest wishlist but no one who had actually reviewed it after use.
 I should have been warned.

 If you’re grossed out by the mention of feces, urine, maggots and other related stuff, you might want to stop reading.
 Have you read my Living Plain in a Fancy World series yet?
 Nothing gross there.